HL7/fhir-saner/fsh/ig-data/input/pagecontent/transaction-1.md

 The MeasureSource <b>SHALL</b> demonstrate the FHIR read operation on  the Location, MeasureReport, Measure and Organization resources.

 ###### Search by _id on Required Resources
+The MeasureSource <b>SHALL</b> demonstrate the FHIR search operation on  the Location, MeasureReport, Measure and Organization resources with the following parameters.

+<ol>

+<li>
+Search by _id
+<div>

 A client must be able to read individual resources that are returned or referenced within resources returned by a query.
 Client systems may save resource references for future use, retrieving them later as needed.
 To reduce overhead, a client system may also wish to retrieve the resources referenced by the selected resource.
 This can be accomplished by using a search with an _id parameter, combined with _include=*

-This guide does not further specify specify resource includes.
-Systems that support _include generally handle _include=*, in fact, in some ways it is easier to implement than more selective _include operations.
-Recursive includes can be a source of server loading issues, as an incorrectly implemented include with recursive includes could wind up retrieving far more data than the client expected.
-Thus, these are not recommended.

-The MeasureSource <b>SHALL</b> demonstrate the FHIR search operation on  the Location, MeasureReport, Measure and Organization resources with the following parameters.

-<ol>

-<li>
-_id
-<div>

 </div>